LouDnl/USBSID-Pico/README.md

   - if no external clock is detected USBSID-Pico will generate a 1 MHz square wave using pio
   - if an external clock is detected will read the external clock signal
 - Power via USB
-  - 5v stepup for clean 5v VCC to both SID chips
+  - 5v stepup for clean 5v V CC to both SID chips
   - 12v or 9v stepup for clean VDD to both SID chips
     - 12v/9v jumper, defautls to 12v ~ inspired by [SIDBlaster-Nano](https://codeberg.org/CBMretro/SIDBlaster-USB_Nano) design
 - Audio out filter as in the [C64 schematics](https://www.zimmers.net/anonftp/pub/cbm/schematics/computers/c64/250469-rev.A-right.gif)